 In addition, Boynton works with students on their preventative health care, chronic care management, financial counseling, transfer of care, and more.

 Boynton works closely with the University's Parent Program to ensure new and returning students are academically fit to succeed.
-The Parent Program's Health and Safety page highlights key campus features for your students during their stay at the U.

 From the first day of class until graduation day, we're here for U.

 What students (and their parents) need to do before classes start.

 The University of Minnesota and Boynton Health maintain rigorous care standards for themselves to prevent spread of disease and to ensure all students receive quality care when needed.
 To that end, they require that all students are enrolled under a health insurance coverage plan, and that they receive key immunizations.